Multiple valued sections of vector bundles: the reparametrization theorem for $Q$-valued functions revisited: Introduction

-The author is very grateful to Camillo De Lellis for his invaluable suggestions and constant support, to William Allard for sharing with him some of his beautiful ideas, and to Andrea Marchese for carefully reading a preliminary version of this manuscript and for his very helpful comments.
+\textbf{Acknowledgments.} The author is very grateful to Camillo De Lellis for his invaluable suggestions and constant support, to William Allard for sharing with him some of his beautiful ideas, and to Andrea Marchese for carefully reading a preliminary version of this manuscript and for his very helpful comments.
+The author is also thankful to the anonymous referees for their valuable suggestions.

 The research of S.S. has been supported by the ERC grant agreement RAM (Regularity for Area Minimizing currents), ERC 306247.